Harm Reduction

 “Harm reduction is a set of practical strategies and ideas aimed at reducing negative consequences associated with drug use.”
 National Harm Reduction Coalition

-- Cost savings – harm reduction significantly saves communities financially when compared with the lifetime cost of antiretroviral treatment of infectious disease spread through shared needles
+- Cost savings – harm reduction significantly saves communities financially when compared with the lifetime cost of antiretroviral treatment of infectious diseases spread through shared needles

 - Spread of disease – harm reduction reduces risky behaviors that contribute to the spread of infectious diseases such as HIV and Hepatitis